JinELEC/JinELEC/README.md

 ## About Me
-I'm a second-year **Electronic Engineering** student at the University of Southampton, passionate about FPGA development, from RTL coding to hardware implementation.
+I'm a second-year **Electronic Engineering** student at the University of Southampton, passionate about **hardware verification**, FPGA development, and RTL design, from testbench simulation to functional verification.

-## 🚀Interests
+## 🚀 Interests
-- FPGA design and digital logic optimization
+- FPGA design and RTL verification
-- RTL simulation and waveform analysis
+- SystemVerilog testbench development and waveform analysis
-- Implementing and testing designs on hardware boards
+- Functional and timing verification on hardware boards

 ## 🛠What I Work With
 ![Static Badge](https://img.shields.io/badge/Verilog-blue)